brandonfabre/Astronaut-Timeline/README.md

 ### Future Developments
 * Create dynamic pages for each astronaut using Javascript
-* Grab image and astronaut data from Flickr API
 * Store timeline information in database
 * Use Flickr API to grab photos and details